Terenceyuyue/varFEM/README.md

-MATLAB Programming for Finite Element Methods
+# MATLAB Programming for Finite Element Methods

+## One dimensional problems

-1. Folder FEM1D introduces FEM programming of one dimensional problems.
+Folder FEM1D introduces FEM programming of one dimensional problems.

     The assembly of stiff matrix and load vector is explained in the PDF document "FEM.pdf" in detail (See chapter 1).